boomcamp/cypress/README.md

 ## Cypress

-### What is an test automation

-TODO: Description
+### Quality Assurance
+What is Quality Assurance(QA) = Quality assurance is a way of preventing mistakes and defects in manufactured products and avoiding problems when delivering products or services to customers

+### Types of Quality Assurance
+1. **Manual Testing** = is performed by a human sitting in front of a computer carefully executing the test steps.

+2. **Automation Testing** = means using an `automation tool` to execute your test case suite example of this is using `automation softwares`.

 ### Automation testing with cypress

-1. What is Cypress = TODO

-2. Why is test automation important in software development = TODO
+1. Why is test automation important in software development = TODO

+2. What is selenium =

+3. What is Cypress = is a JavaScript-based end-to-end testing framework that doesn't use selenium at all.

-3. Cypress vs Selenium = TODO
+4. Cypress vs Selenium = TODO

 ### Cypress Installation